ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 ## Handling Errors

 Effects are built on top of observable streams provided by RxJS.
 Effects are listeners of observable streams that continue until an error or completion occurs.
-In order for effects to continue running in the event of an error in the observable, or completion of the observable stream, they must be nested within a "flattening" operator, such as `mergeMap`, `concatMap`, `exhaustMap` and other flattening operators.
+In order for effects to continue running in the event of an error in the observable, or completion of the observable stream, they must be nested within a "flattening" operator, such as `exhaustMap`, `concatMap`, `exhaustMap` and other flattening operators.
 The example below shows the `loadMovies$` effect handling errors when fetching movies.

 <code-example header="movie.effects.ts">
 import { Injectable } from '@angular/core';
 import { Actions, createEffect, ofType } from '@ngrx/effects';
 import { of } from 'rxjs';
-import { map, mergeMap, catchError } from 'rxjs/operators';
+import { map, exhaustMap, catchError } from 'rxjs/operators';
 import { MoviesService } from './movies.service';

 @Injectable()